sendbird/sendbird-javascript-samples/web-basic-sample-syncmanager/README.md

 <br />

-## Run the sample app on your system
+## Getting started

-You can install SyncManager for Javascript sample app through `npm`.
+You can install and run SyncManager for JavaScript sample app on your system using `npm`.

-1. Install packages
+### Install packages

 `Node` v8.x+ should be installed on your system.